 Multiple submissions: you are permitted to submit one (1) original story and one (1) reprint at any given time, thus you may have two (2) stories under active consideration at a time.
 If you receive a rejection while submissions are still open, you can send another story of the same type.
 If your story is still being held from a previous period or special call, you are free to submit another story (or stories) this period.

-Simultaneous submissions: permitted; just mention it in your cover letter upfront that you’ve submitted it elsewhere, and let us know if you sell it to another market first.
+Simultaneous submissions: permitted; just mention in your cover letter upfront that you’ve submitted your story elsewhere, and let us know if you sell it to another market first.
 Caveat: The only places we ask you not to simultaneously submit your story are to the other EA podcasts, namely Escape Pod, PseudoPod, and Cast of Wonders.

 Reprints are welcome and strongly encouraged.
 We are happy to consider stories previously released on Patreon as reprints.
 Very recently published stories, however, will be a harder sell.